{{flagHref}}

 What is the pyromagnetic coefficient?

-It measures how the magnetisation of a material changes with temperature.
+It measures the variation of a material's magnetisation with temperature.

 Why is the Curie point important?

-It marks the temperature at which a material transitions from ferromagnetic to paramagnetic.
+It designates the temperature at which a material becomes transformed from ferromagnetic to paramagnetic.

 How does temperature affect the magnetisation curve?